sushiibot/sushii-bot/README.md

 Uses a [PostgreSQL](https://www.postgresql.org) database along with [diesel-rs](https://github.com/diesel-rs/diesel) and [r2d2-diesel](https://github.com/diesel-rs/r2d2-diesel).

 Work in progress.
-Features may be either missing or broken.
+Features may be either missing, incomplete, or broken.

 # Features
 * Ranking system based on percentiles of message counts in daily, weekly, monthly, and all time categories